tmr08c/tmr08c.github.io/content/blog/2021/05/intro-to-postgres-explain/index.md

 (1 row)
 ```

 You can think of the query plan as map directions.
-It includes the steps you will be taking along your route, as well as additional information about each step.
+It includes the steps you will be taking to get your requested data from the database.

 ![map_directions](./real_directions.png)